Meet the Band.

 The Collegiates love playing for beach music lovers of all ages!
 To book us for your next event, click here.
 Thank you for checking us out!

 Fred started playing guitar with neighborhood bands at the age of 14.
 At the age of 16, Fred met and started playing with current Collegiates Danny Pierce and Mike DiFoggio.
 When their keyboard player left, Fred decided to take on the keyboards.
-Otis Harris came on as guitar player and brought with him the name The Collegiates.
 Fred played with The Collegiates most of their touring career.
-Fred feels blessed to be playing agin with the band he loves.

 As an original Collegiate in the 1960's, Mike was vocalist and trumpet player.
 As the band dissolved in the early 70's, Mike went back on the road, but this time as a 'rag man' selling men's and ladies clothing and accessories.
 Later he felt the calling to direct a Christian home for boys in Greensboro.
 After approximately seven years with the boy's home and a ministry outreach for troubled youth, Mike began his new career in the medical capital equipment field.
 He called on Hospital's and physician's offices for over 30 years.
 At the end of 2016 he retired from medical sales but continues to help his wife, Terry, operate their two hair salons in High Point.
 His biggest enjoyment in retirement is being with his grandchildren.